Serhiy Fedorov: Career

 Fedorov came through the youth ranks at Dynamo and his first coaches were Hryhoriy Matiyenko and Anatoliy Kroshchenko.
 Fedorov made his professional debut in 1992 playing for Dynamo-2 Kyiv in a home game against Halychyna Drohobych.
 In a spring of 1993 he spend some time playing for CSK ZSU at the third tier.
-He finally made his debut for the Dynamo's first team at the top tier on 12 March 1994 playing an away match against Tavriya Simferopol.
+He made his debut for the Dynamo's first team at the top tier on 12 March 1994 playing an away match against Tavriya Simferopol.

-He has been a reliable performer all across the defense, without ever quite making any position his own.
-Due to limited opportunities, he was given to the UPL newcomer CSKA-Borysfen Kyiv (later CSKA) in 1995 playing for the club for a year and half and finally gaining some game time at the top level.
+Due to limited opportunities, he was given to the UPL newcomer CSKA-Borysfen Kyiv (later CSKA) in 1995, playing for the club for a year and a half, thereby gaining some game time at the top level.

-In 1997 Fedorov returned to Dynamo.
-After his return, it was not until 2001 when he finally earned a regular spot in the first squad.
-In 1997–2001 Fedorov more often was featured in matches for Dynamo-2 at the second tier.
-At international club level, he made his debut at the 1998–99 UEFA Champions League in the away match against Barry Town F.C. on 29 July 1998, yet more play time he got next season in 1999–2000.
-During the 2003–04 UEFA Champions League Fedorov managed to score two goals, one Dinamo Zagreb and another one Inter Milan.
-He also was featured in two Ukrainian Super Cup in 2004 and 2005 and winning the one in 2004.
+In 1997, Fedorov returned to Dynamo.
+After his return, it was not until 2001 when he earned a regular spot in the first squad.
+In 1997–2001, Fedorov more often was featured in matches for Dynamo-2 at the second tier.
+At international club level, he made his debut at the 1998–99 UEFA Champions League in the away match against Barry Town F.C. on 29 July 1998.
+During the 2003–04 UEFA Champions League Fedorov scored two goals, one against Dinamo Zagreb and another one against Inter Milan.
+He also made two Ukrainian Super Cup appearances in 2004 and 2005, with Dynamo winning the inaugural cup in 2004.
 Fedorov also made appearances in four final matches of the Ukrainian Cup.

 He was released as a free agent in 2008, and on 1 April 2009 he joined FC Chornomorets Odesa for the remainder of 2008–09 season.

-In contrast to his underrated Dynamo career, he has been a regular for his country, Ukraine in their various qualifying campaigns throughout the 1990s and 2000s, and was set to take part in the 2006 World Cup in Germany.
-Serhiy suffered an injury prior to the event, and was then replaced by Oleksandr Yatsenko from U-21 Team.
+In contrast to his Dynamo career, he has been a regular for his country, Ukraine in their various qualifying campaigns throughout the 1990s and 2000s, and was set to take part in the 2006 World Cup in Germany.
+Serhiy suffered an injury prior to the event, and was then replaced by Oleksandr Yatsenko from the U-21 Team.